shivannis/xandr-docs-public/xandr-docs/articles/monetize/configure-a-placement-for-in-stream-video.md

 To set up an in-stream video placement, use the [Create a Placement](create-a-placement.md) workflow, select **Allowed Media \> Media Types \> Video**, and provide the required information about video context, player width and height, and skippability, as well as whether the ad will be part of a group of sequential ads (ad pod).
 You can also use the placement to define information about duration, playback method, and mime types.

 To make in-stream video available, use the following recommendations for placement setup.
-Some of the values defined in the Xandr placement definition can be overridden in the query string or on-page code if necessary.
+Some of the values defined in the Microsoft Advertising placement definition can be overridden in the query string or on-page code if necessary.

 1. On the **Details** tab of the placement, select **Allowed Media \> Media Types \> Video**.